GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         EOM

 ### Creating KMS Keys
-Now let's create our KMS keys which will be used by the attestor to sign and then verify signature of the attestation.
+Create the KMS keys which will be used by the attestor to sign and then verify signature of the attestation.

-1. First create and export the variables we will use to create the key.
+1. First create and export the variables that will be used to create the key.
 These are sample names for the key ring and key name, feel free to change such samples to names that are better to your case:

         KMS_KEY_PROJECT_ID=${ATTESTOR_PROJECT_ID}
         KMS_KEYRING_NAME=my-binauthz-keyring